janS95/Jan_Senftleben_Portfolio/README.md

 * Read network data from a distribution network in the USA
 * Node attributes: Population, Location (Latitude, Longitude)
-* Edge weight: Travelling Cost for this connection
+* Edge weight: travelling cost for this connection
 * Plot the graph diagram corresponding to location
 * Highlight NYC and LA for better orientation
 * Use population (node size) and travelling cost (edge width) for styling
-* Red Edges: travelling cost greater than 770 $
+* Red edges: travelling cost greater than 770 $

 ![alt text](images/network.png "Distribution Network")